OpenFn/Miracle-Feet/README.md

 **To add/remove alerts or reminders, update CommCare field names, change opt-in/opt-out conditions, add new CommCare forms that trigger SMS-s, or any other change, contact support@openfn.org.**

-Currently SMS scheduling only happens for CommCare usernames that are explicitly added to the job. **To add a new clinic username to run scheduling for, add it to [`allowedUsernames`](https://github.com/OpenFn/Miracle-Feet/blob/0bfae75ee8986c975085db6005ce17b40e694b0f/schedule_sms.js#L184)**, for example:
+Currently SMS scheduling only happens for CommCare usernames that are explicitly added to the job. **To add a new clinic username to run scheduling for, add it to [`allowedUsernames` list](https://github.com/OpenFn/Miracle-Feet/blob/0bfae75ee8986c975085db6005ce17b40e694b0f/schedule_sms.js#L184)**, for example:

- `const allowedUsernames = ['umuahia01', testClinicGuinea];`
+ `const allowedUsernames = ['umuahia01', 'testClinicGuinea'];`

 ### Training